 Quo vadis Armenia: North or West?
 Just one month after Wladimir Putin's official visit to Azerbaijan, where the chance for signing a binding trade agreement between Baku and Moscow was squandered, the Russian president welcomed his Armenian counterpart in Moscow.
 It's the latter who made headlines on September 3rd by surprisingly announcing that Armenia would join the Russian-led Customs Union.
-By Nino Lejava and Konstanty Kuzma
+Nino Lejava, Konstanty Kuzma

 Interview about Syria: "The world should do something serious and do it quickly."
 The regime must not remain unpunished for the use of chemical weapons.
 If the U.S. and its allies do not act, the people themselves will feel even more isolated than before, and they will learn that there are no limits to the brutality.